 For more details on theEuropean Chips Act namely at technical level, we advise you to consult the respective European Commission staff working document

 |Number of Portuguese participations in proposals selected for funding||8|

 |Total value of FCT co-funding (€)||1.296.590|

 To receive up-to-date information on KDT, as well as the future Chips JU, including information on launch of calls and events, we recommend that you register in this mailing-list.

 Frequently asked questions on legislation and regulations

-In order to ensure alignment with the various components of Horizon Europe, including other Horizon Europe Partnerships, as well as EU programs and initiatives in the area of digital technologies, the Portuguese delegation is composed of the following elements from FCT and the National Innovation Agency (ANI):
+To ensure alignment with various components of Horizon Europe, including other partnerships, EU programmes and initiatives in digital technologies, the Portuguese delegation to the KDT Governing Board and Public Authorities Board is composed of elements from FCT and the National Innovation Agency (ANI):